Home / Services / Built-Up Roofing

 Properly installed BUR regularly lasts 25-35+ years.
 Some 40+ year BUR roofs are still in service.
 Main failure modes are usually flashings and surface deterioration rather than field membrane issues.

 Often yes.
 BUR is well-suited to localized repair — seam restoration, flashing renewal, patch repairs all work well.
 A BUR in otherwise-sound condition often has more remaining life than you'd think.
+We evaluate honestly before recommending a full replacement.

 Ready to Start?